Seek professional guidance

 Disclaimer: The information on this website is intended as a general summary and should not be relied upon by any person as a substitute for professional assessment, advice, counselling or treatment.
 The University accepts no liability for any loss or damage suffered by a person relying on the information on this website or any other to which it is linked.

-The UniWellbeing Course is a convenient and effective alternative to face-to-face counselling.
+The UniWellbeing Program is a convenient and effective alternative to face-to-face counselling.

-The course is entirely online, so you do not need to attend face-to-face appointments or workshops.
-The Course involves 4 brief lessons and runs for 5 weeks, with new Courses starting around every 2 weeks.
+The program is entirely online, so you do not need to attend face-to-face appointments or workshops.
+The program involves 4 brief lessons and runs for 5 weeks, with new Courses starting around every 2 weeks.
 You have access to resources covering issues commonly experienced by students (e.g. sleep, problem-solving, assertiveness and procrastination) and case studies of previous participants that make the course easy to relate to.

 Additionally, you are provided with access to a Student Wellbeing Psychologist, who will provide support throughout the course via telephone or a secure messaging system.